danwhitston/auction-api/README.md

 - External testing does not support unit testing, making test-driven development more difficult
 - Tests are fragile to disruption by environmental factors.
 If anything goes wrong in the docker instances, for example the database isn't cleared before testing or the docker cron setup stops working for some reason, then all of the testing will fall over until the issue is fixed
 - External testing removes control over the internal conditions of the application environment.
 Most obviously, this hampers testing around behaviour of auction closing times.
 The test_TC11 test case shows one way of working around this particular issue, but there are others, e.g. testing whether overlapping bid-saves could lead to an incorrect winnerId being set

-A deeper issue with testing in docker is that assurance of application behaviour in a containerised local environment does not guarantee the same behaviour in a production environment.
-We would normally use dedicated cloud services instead of docker containers.
-With Google Cloud Platform, instead of three docker containers we would be using managed MongoDB Atlas, managed application hosting such as App Engine, and Cloud Scheduler triggering Cloud Functions instead of a dockerised cron job.
-These services all operate in a distributed fashion, so they behave differently and require awareness of issues that can occur more frequently in distributed systems.
+- As discussed in the section on virtual services and containerised development, actual production deployment should ideally make use of dedicated, managed cloud services instead of directly deployed docker containers.
+The changes in behaviour that result from this mean that assurance of application behaviour in a containerised local environment does not guarantee the same behaviour in a production environment

 The User class in that file provides demonstration code for interacting with the API in Python.
 Each user of the API is represented by a separate instance of the User class, and the user instance automatically retrieves and stores key information about the user from the API's responses to requests.
 Thus, if we want to create a user called Olga, have her log in to get an auth token, then post an item for sale with a closing date 1 day from now, we could use the following: